ncatlab/nlab-content/pages/7/1/1/1/21117/content.md

 * {#riverlane2025} [riverlane](https://www.riverlane.com/): *[Quantum Error Correction](https://www.riverlane.com/quantum-error-correction)* (2025)

 * {#Erol2026} Volkan Erol: *[Quantum Computing is No Longer a Physics Problem.
-It is a Systems Engineering Nightmare](https://volkan-erol.medium.com/quantum-computing-is-no-longer-a-physics-problem-it-is-a-systems-engineering-nightmare-a1ecba474ecb)*, Medium (Jan 2026)
+It is a Systems Engineering Nightmare](https://volkan-erol.medium.com/quantum-computing-is-no-longer-a-physics-problem-it-is-a-systems-engineering-nightmare-a1ecba474ecb)*, Medium (Jan 2026) &lbrack;[[Erol2026-QECProblem.pdf:file]]&rbrack;

-* {#DasSarma22} [[Sankar Das Sarma]]: *Quantum computing has a hype problem*, [MIT Technology Review (March 2022)](https://www.technologyreview.com/2022/03/28/1048355/quantum-computing-has-a-hype-problem/)
+* X. Croot et al.: *Enabling Technologies for Scalable Superconducting Quantum Computing* \[<a href="https://arxiv.org/abs/2512.15001">arXiv:2512.15001 quant-ph</a>\]
-  > "The qubit systems we have today are a tremendous scientific achievement, but they take us no closer to having a quantum computer that can solve a problem that anybody cares about. \[...\] What is missing is the breakthrough \[...\] bypassing [[quantum error correction]] by using far-more-stable qubits, in an approach called topological quantum computing."
+  > "The i/o of signal between qubit and control electronics is a central bottleneck to scaling. \[...\] Many proposals for long-term fault-tolerant quantum computing require qubit numbers that are orders of magnitude greater than the capacity of available fridges, even when accounting for densification of components and reduction of thermal loads per qubit. \[...\] The qubit overheads for the best FT-QEC schemes are daunting, and the implementation of decoding on the time-scale of the quantum gates (clock cycle) remains an open challenge in many leading hardware platforms. \[...\] Systems of 100k qubits would demand large fractions of the yearly world production \[of Helium\] based on naive linear scaling."

 ## Example